androzo/serverless_image_api/README.md

-# API Test
+# Image API

-This stack creates two rest APIs using serverless architecture.
+This stack creates a REST API using serverless architecture.

 ## Requirements